 5. Paper Princess (The Royals)

 This is the first book in The Royals series.
 You don’t have to read the whole series.
-This one’s about a girl (Ella Harper) whose mother passes away.
-Her father has never been around, and she subjects herself to doing stripping.
+This is about a girl (Ella Harper) whose mother passed away.
+Her father has never been around, and she subjects herself to stripping.
 Even though she’s 17 years old and one of her dad’s old friends takes her in, he has five sons.
 They’re not happy with the fact that she’s staying with them.
 So they make it their mission to make her life difficult by bullying.

 Author: Erin Watt